 As we’ve repeatedly mentioned in our blog posts, today’s businesses are going through an incredible digital transformation – moving to the cloud, embracing the Internet of Things (IoT), implementing automation, etc. – all at a lightning fast pace.
 And all of this is opening them up to new and expanding cybersecurity threats that are difficult to manage.

-- Mandatory Compliance.
+Mandatory Compliance.
 New government and industry regulations are also increasing the importance of security.
 Thirty-four percent of respondents indicated that these regulations heighten the awareness of security at the Board level.
-Passage of the General Data Protection Regulation in the EU, which goes into effect this year, is one such example.
+Passage of the General Data Protection Regulation in the EU, which went into effect last year, is one such example.

 In order for business leaders to take the necessary responsibility for cybersecurity, they need to not only understand the fundamentals of cybersecurity, but also keep up-to-date on the status of the program of cybersecurity practices within the organization.
 Reporting and metrics that we feel are valuable to a company's leadership team include: